The Ubuntu 16.04 LTS release is now available to download.

-Ubuntu 16.04 LTS (‘Xenial Xerus’) is supported for 5 years with critical security, bug and app updates from Canonical, the company that makes Ubuntu.
+Ubuntu 16.04 LTS (‘Xenial Xerus’) is a long-term support release of Ubuntu.
+This means it is supported for 5 years with critical security, bug and app updates from Canonical, the company that makes Ubuntu.

 Also Read: ‘16 Things to Do After Installing Ubuntu 16.04 LTS‘

-To get your download faster, and help others get theirs quicker too, use the official Ubuntu Torrents:
+You can download Ubuntu 16.04 LTS faster (and help other users get theirs quicker too) if you use the official Ubuntu Torrents:

 Ubuntu 16.04 — New Features